vogelito/glacierprotocol/_docs/setup/verifying-setup-integrity.md

             keys or a cold storage address, making the private keys easier to brute force, so it's important to check them thoroughly.
-If we know the private keys and cold storage address are good, then the redemption script is almost certainly good as well.
-And if there are any errors in the redemption script, they will be caught during the test deposit & withdrawal process later in the protocol; a painstaking manual verification is not required.
+If we know the private keys and cold storage address are good, then the redemption script is almost certainly good as well; a painstaking manual verification is not required.

         3. **If there are any discrepancies, do not proceed.**
             1. Check whether the entropy in all Quarantined Scratchpads matches